1. What is DSL?

 A written notice of termination is required from the client from either

-the billing e-mail address, by fax, or by letter mail, verbal cancellations
+the billing e-mail address or by letter mail, verbal cancellations

 will NOT be accepted,

 there are no long term contract cancellation fees.